devlaming/mgreml/README.md

 In case you care neither about standard errors nor the covariance matrix of estimates, you can use the `--no-se` option.
 Especially for a large number of traits, computing the standard errors is computationally demanding, as this requires calculating the average information matrix, which has a computational complexity of the order *NT*<sup> 4</sup>, where *T* denotes the number of traits and *N* the number of observations.

 `mgreml` also automatically reports the fixed-effect estimates (a.k.a.
 GLS estimates), including the covariance matrix of those estimates, and their standard errors.
-If the `--no-se` option is used, the GLS estimates will not include their standard errors and covariance matrix.
+If the `--no-se` option is used, the estimated covariance matrix and standard errors of the GLS estimates will not be included either.

 Now, suppose each trait has a different set of covariates, `mgreml` can easily handle this using the `--covar-model` option.
 This option should be followed by a filename which contains a binary table, indicating which covariate affects which phenotype.
 E.g. the `tutorial` folder contains `covar_model.txt`, of which the content is shown below: